Print

 Instructions

+1. Make the dough.
+Whisk together the white and wheat flour, baking powder, baking soda, salt, and cinnamon in a large bowl.
 In a second mixing bowl, beat the butter and sugars until fluffy, about 4-5 minutes.
-Add the egg and keep beating another minute until creamy.
-Then slowly add in the dry ingredients until combined.
-Stir in the milk until a soft dough forms, adding a little more milk if it's too dry.
+Add the egg and keep beating for another minute until creamy.
+Then, slowly add the dry ingredients until combined.
+Finally, stir in the milk until a soft dough forms, adding an additional splash or two if it's too dry.

-When the dough is ready and the jam is slightly cooled, preheat the oven to 375 degrees F. Roll one of the pieces of dough out on the floured surface about 15 inches long and 6 inches wide.
-Trim the dough as needed to make it even.
-Spread half of the jam across the middle of the dough, leaving about 1/2 inch gap from the edges.
+4. Assemble the fig bars.
+When the dough is firm and the filling is slightly cooled, preheat the oven to 375 degrees F. Roll one piece of dough out on a piece of floured parchment paper until it's about 15 inches long and 6 inches wide.
+Spread half of the fig filling across the middle of the dough, leaving about a 1/2-inch gap around the edges.
+Use a spatula or bench scraper to fold one of the long edges over the filling.
+Repeat with the other edge.
+Pinch the two edges together in the middle to seal.
+(See the photos above for details.)

 • Prep Time: 75 minutes